benlswift/SortManager/README.md

 - Create a program that can sort a given array using a bubble sort, merge sort or binary tree
 - A factory pattern must be used to create the sorter object

+## Technology
+### Exceptions
+- A user defined exception - ChildNotFoundException - is called if the binary tree does not contain a child node
+### Logging
+- Exceptions are logged in a text file
+### Design Patterns
+- A factory pattern is used to abstract object creation
+- Each sort type extends the Sorter interface, this allows the sort object to be created in a factory class

 ## User Guide

+- You will be prompted to enter the number of elements you wish to sort
-After entering the number of elements a random array is created.
+- An array of your chosen number of elements will be created at random
-Now you may select a type of sort to run in the array:
+- You may now select a type of sort to run in the array:

 1. Bubble Sort
 2. Merge Sort
 3. Binary Tree

-The elements will be sorted and the time elapsed will also be shown.
+- Once the sort type has been selected, the elements will be sorted and the time elapsed will also be shown.